-As part of the license agreements with Janssen related to ADU-214, ADU-741 and GVAX Prostate, we have granted Janssen the right and responsibility to determine the strategy to apply for the extension of the term of any licensed patents that are specifically directed to the antigen contained in ADU-214 or the antigens contained in ADU-741.
-Janssen may decide not to apply for extension of any term of a licensed patent that may otherwise be eligible for extension, which could decrease the royalties received from Janssen for the sale of ADU-214, ADU-741 and/or GVAX Prostate.
-If we allow Janssen to also apply for extension of a licensed patent for ADU-214, ADU-714 and/or GVAX Prostate that may also be relevant to another product candidates that we may be developing and commercializing, we could be prevented from seeking extension of the same patent for our product.
+As part of the license agreements with Janssen related to ADU-214 and ADU-741 and Merck related to CD27, we have granted Janssen and Merck, respectively, the right and responsibility to determine the strategy to apply for the extension of the term of certain licensed patents.
+These partners may decide not to apply for extension of any term of a licensed patent that may otherwise be eligible for extension, which could decrease the royalties for the sale of products relating to such patents.
+Further, if one of our partners applies for an extension of a licensed patent that may also be relevant to another product candidates that we may be developing and commercializing, we could be prevented from seeking extension of the same patent for our product.
 If we do not have the ability to control the strategy for patent term extension of any of our licensed patents, our business may be materially harmed.